A 6.5-magnitude earthquake hits Argentina - ExBulletin

 A 6.5-magnitude earthquake hits Argentina

-A 6.5-magnitude earthquake occurred 517 km north of Cardoba, Argentina, at around 3:39 a.m.
+By India Today Web Desk: An earthquake measuring 6.5 on the Richter scale struck Argentina early Friday morning.
+It occurred 517 kilometers north of Cardoba, Argentina at about 3:39 a.m.
 Friday (local time), according to the National Center of Seismology.

 The earthquake occurred 104 kilometers from Monte Quemado, in the province of Santiago del Estero in Argentina.